aws-samples/amazon-ecs-fargate-consul-connect-example/README.md

 ## Deploy the Consul Connect server

 Now we're going to deploy a Consul connect server that our container services can join.
 In production, you would want to have an odd number of redundant server instances running in order to provide more robust and resilient consensus, but one server will work for this example.
+(If you're considering managed Consul server options, HashiCorp does offer [managed Consul on AWS](https://cloud.hashicorp.com/pricing/consul).)
 * NOTE: Make sure to select a valid key pair so you can SSH into the server instance and view the Consul UI.
 ```
 aws cloudformation deploy --template-file .\mesh-consul-connect.yml --stack-name ConsulMeshStack --parameter-overrides KeyName=$MY_SSH_KEY --region $AWS_REGION
 ```

 When stack creation completes, you should be able to SSH into your Consul server instance and access the Consul UI.
-The SSH command you need to execute in order to set up port forwarding to view the Consul dashboard **will be in the stack output** and should look something like:
+The SSH command you need to run in order to set up port forwarding to view the Consul dashboard **will be in the CloudFormation stack output** and should look something like this:
 ```bash
 # example of an output SSH command
 ssh -i "~/.ssh/MY_SSH_KEY.pem" -L 127.0.0.1:8500:ec2-0-96-158-00.eu-west-1.compute.amazonaws.com:8500 ec2-user@ec2-0-96-158-00.eu-west-1.compute.amazonaws.com